Oppkey/fastopp/blog/_posts/2025-10-27-python-development-environment.md

 excerpt: "Discover how modern Rust-based tools (uv and ruff) can make Python development faster.
 Learn the migration path from pip to uv and from Black/Flake8 to ruff, plus optimal Cursor/VS Code settings."
 ---

-Python 3.14 came out in October 2025 with official free-threaded support and a whole list of new features for performance.
 The Python community is changing faster today than at any point in the last 20 years.
-To keep pace with the changes in Python, I decided to improve my Python tool use.
+To keep pace with the changes in Python, developers need to change their Python tool use.

 ## Comparison of Python Development Tools